 - Yarrow (Achillea milefolium)

 Angostura bitters is a common ingredient in many popular cocktails, but it can also be mixed with water, lemonade, or your favourite juice.
 You can drink it to relieve existing symptoms of gas and bloating, but it will be more effective if you can take it before a meal, or sip it during a meal.
+Angostura Bitters are easy to find in some countries, but not as readily available in North America.
+I have found them on Amazon, however.

-Herbs and spices which give relief from intestinal gas are classified as carminatives.
+Herbs and spices which give relief from gas bloating are classified as carminatives.
 Carminative herbs not only prevent the formation of gas, but they also assist with the expulsion of gas from the body.

-Some of the more common carminative herbs include:
+Some of carminative herbs include:

 - Ajwain (Trachyspermum ammi)